sdobreff/advanced-analytics/readme.txt

 - Read and analyze gigabytes of error logs efficiently.
 - Enable or disable error logging directly from the WordPress dashboard.
 - Manage large log files without performance degradation.
+- Cron manager at the tip of your fingers

 This plugin is ideal for developers and administrators who need robust tools for troubleshooting and maintenance.